openethereum/openethereum.github.io/Demo-PoA-tutorial.md

 `"gasLimitBoundDivisor"` which determines gas limit adjustment has the usual Ethereum value
 `"stepDuration"` is set to at least 5 second block times
-`"authorities"` is empty right now since we are yet to create our authority accounts
+`"validators"` is empty right now since we are yet to create our authority accounts

 `"params"` standard for most chains